Item 30: Write more than unit tests

 #[cfg(test)]

-attribute, so the code only gets built in test configurations.
+attribute, so the code gets built only in test configurations.

 - The test code here is held in a separate module, conventionally called